 After a wonderful and entertaining ride along the 80 km long Lake Wakatipu, we arrived in Te Anau for our lunch break.

 We just had to order another pie!
 It has become our “national snack” while here, one that we have become very accustomed to and which tastes excellent.

 Tip: the best pies on the South Island we had were at the Cromwell Bakery.
 And they were also very delicious in the Arrowtown Bakery.
-But our overall favourite pie we had was in Granity!
+But our overall favorite pie we had was in Granity!

 Tip: We found that it was best to sit on the right side of the bus in the direction of travel on the way to Milford Sound.
 Lake Wakatipu is on the right side.
 And later you will also have incredible views of the snow-capped mountains from this side of the bus.

-We stopped in front of breath-taking scenery and filled our water bottles with fresh glacier water and were quite happy.
+We stopped in front of breathtaking scenery and filled our water bottles with fresh glacier water and were quite happy.
 Ice cold and pure!
 We never have tasted such delicious water!

-We had a few stops along the way, and Brendan kept us in a good mood during the entire drive 😊
+We had a few stops along the way, and Brendan kept us in a good mood during the entire drive.

 Our funny bus driver mentioned that you have the possibility to fly back to Queenstown with a Cessna or a helicopter.
-James and I looked at each other, but immediately rejected the idea because of the high price.
+James and I looked at each other but immediately rejected the idea because of the high price.

 Milford Sound Cruise

 After arriving at Sandfly Point, we were ready to board “The Gem”, our long-awaited Milford Sound Cruise ship.